A discrete model for Gell-Mann matrices: Intimations of quantum gravity

 This copy of $SU(2)$ is not in the Standard Model, and is not in General Relativity.
 It therefore represents the (only) addition that is required in order to unify particle physics and gravity into a single theory.
 As a gauge group, it gauges three quantities that link particle physics to gravity.
 Since the generation symmetry acts on these three quantities, it is reasonable to suppose that they can be taken as the masses of the three generations of electron, relative to a standard unit of mass, say the proton or the neutron.
 What it must do, therefore, is to reconcile (or calibrate) the inertial masses that are measured in particle physics with the (active) gravitational masses that are measured with Cavendish-type experiments \cite{Cavendish,Gillies,newG,QLi}.

 A similar mathematical idea is proposed in \cite{Chester}, where a group $Spin(3,3)\cong SL(4,\RR)$ is used to incorporate three generations of fermions by extending the concept of `time' to three dimensions.
 The difference really is in the interpretation, and in particular the question of which mathematical concept do we label with the physical name of `spacetime'.
 For compatibility with General Relativity, we need to label the $4$-dimensional representation of $SL(4,\RR)$ as spacetime, and not the $6$-dimensional representation.
 Of course, this labelling is inconsistent with the conventional identification of $SL(2,\CC)$ as the Lorentz group $SO(3,1)$, or more precisely the connected component of the identity $SO(3,1)^o$, acting on spacetime.
-But it is required for general covariance of any model of particle physics.
+But it is required for general covariance of any model of particle physics, for the simple reason that $SL(4,\RR)$ does not have a double cover that extends the double cover $SL(2,\CC)$ of $SO(3,1)$.
 Indeed, the real part of the quaternionic $4$-space is the tensor product of spinor representations of two copies of $SU(2)$, so it is most naturally interpreted as a vector, and not a spinor.
-The subgroups $SL(2,\CC)$ and $SO(3,1)$ of $SL(4,\RR)$ are in fact disjoint, and should not be confused with each other.